infrasonicaudio/esp32-i2s-synth-example/README.md

 You should see some information about the I2S clocks logged to the console.
 A sine wave will be produced on the internal DAC pins of the ESP32.
 You can listen to the output by wiring the DAC pins to a line-level audio input, e.g. on an audio interface or mixer.

-Not recommended to use headphones.
-At best they probably will not work as the internal DAC cannot drive enough current through them, at worst it could burn out the DACs.